-Yes, FSC will make FM Online and related solutions mandatory for certification bodies to successfully improve the data quality and usability of FSC forest management audit reports.
+Yes, FSC will make FSC Digital audit reporting and related solutions mandatory for certification bodies to successfully improve the data quality and usability of FSC forest management audit reports.

 FSC members enabled and supported this decision.
-At the last FSC General Assembly, the membership actually approved a motion calling for FSC to implement a centralized and enable data analysis to capture trends and identify risks.
+During the FSC General Assembly in 2017, the membership actually approved a motion calling for FSC to implement a centralized and enable data analysis to capture trends and identify risks.

 Will all data from the reports be uploaded into a central database?

-However, only a small portion of the audit report – that is the public summary – will be open and accessible from the FSC International website.
+Only a portion of the audit report – that is the public summary – will be open and accessible from the FSC International website.

 Will aggregated statistics of FM audit results be publicly available?

 Yes, these statistics will be publicly available.
-With the successful scaling up of FM Online, all relevant information, which is currently available through individual public summary reports, could be aggregated and analyzed from different angles and groups, such as by country, or forest type, etc.
+With the successful scaling up of FSC digital audit reporting, all relevant information, which is currently available through individual public summary reports, could be aggregated and analyzed from different angles and groups, such as by country, or forest type, etc.

 Who will get access to aggregated data and can run reports?